-MFN must redouble its public policy efforts to protect and advance the interests of young children, families, and early childhood education.
-As MFN Executive Director Laura Weeldreyer concluded in a commentary recently published in The Sun, "Here's hoping that the current crisis will cause us to look long and hard at our policies and bring permanent solutions to support our children, families, and caregivers.
+MFN must redouble its public policy efforts.
+As MFN Executive Director Laura Weeldreyer concluded in a commentary published in The Sun, "Here's hoping that the current crisis will cause us to look long and hard at our policies and bring permanent solutions to support our children, families, and caregivers.
 If not now, will we ever?"